ThumbAPI logoThumbAPI

 FieldTypeDescription

-imagestringBase64-encoded WebP image (data:image/webp;base64,...)
+imagestringBase64-encoded WebP or PNG image (data:image/webp;base64,...)

-formatstringThe format used (youtube, blogpost, instagram, x)
+formatstringThe format used (youtube, blogpost, instagram, x, linkedin)

 Next Steps